The SkyRunner can make you feel like James Bond - and who doesn't want that?

 Once in the air, the SkyRunner will top out at 55 mph.
 On the ground, however, it’ll be able to go 0-60 in 4.3 seconds and onto 115 mph thanks to its 125 horsepower 1.0-liter turbocharged three-cylinder gasoline engine sourced from Ford.

-But no other dune buggy – for this price or otherwise – will get airborne for more than a few seconds.
+SkyRunner debuted the all-terrain flyer at the Fort Lauderdale International Boat Show.
+No other dune buggy — for this $119,000 price or otherwise — will get airborne for more than a few seconds.
 Considering its capability, then, the SkyRunner is a steal.